 - How to handle the news that you’ve been offered the job or not

-Develop critical skills for starting work
+Develop critical skills for starting work in sports performance

 - How your hunger to succeed, humility and hubris will define how well you start work